 Originally doctors said it was not too serious and he was just experiencing a bad case of the flu.
 He later had surgery for an “intestinal abscess.”
 On April 18, the New York Times reported a successful ulcer surgery for Ruth, and that he would miss at least two more weeks of action.

 There are a number of theories about what was really wrong with Babe during this time.
 As I said, the folklore version is that he had a bad case of acid reflux after he binged hot dogs and soda when the Yankees train made a stop on its way up from Florida.
 Others have theorized he had a venereal disease and/or alcohol poisoning, although surgery would not be required for either of those.
-The doctors did find an ulcer, which they removed, but who knows what else (if anything) was wrong with him.
+The doctors did find an ulcer for which one can generally buy metronidazole to treat, but due to the size of it, they removed it, and who knows what else (if anything) was wrong with him.

 Ruth wound up spending seven weeks in the hospital.
 He returned to the Yankees lineup on June 1 and went 0-for-2 with a walk.
 (Coincidentally, June 1, 1925, is also the starting date of Lou Gehrig’s consecutive games streak.)